jacobdbt2100/Data-Analytics-Basics/README.md

 **`Data Mining vs Data Profiling:`**

+Data Analysis is a task — extracting insights from data.

+Data Analytics is a field — encompassing the entire strategy and processes that make insights possible.

+**`Data Mining vs Data Profiling:`**

 | Aspect            | **Data Mining**                                                     | **Data Profiling**                                              |
 | ----------------- | ------------------------------------------------------------------- | --------------------------------------------------------------- |
 | **Purpose**       | Extract hidden patterns, correlations, and insights from data       | Understand data quality, structure, and anomalies               |